juanls1/ML2_Trabajos/2nd project/README.md

 It must be pointed out that the best model trained so far achieved about a 95% accuracy in both the training dataset and the validation dataset.

 ### 1.Multi-Class Output Models
  When the 5 % of pictures in which the models were misclassifying was analysed, a pattern was detected.
-In some pictures, two of the possible environments the model can classify coul be appreciated, such as pictures of highway near the sea, in which the model struggled to decide between the coast label or the highway label.
+In some pictures, two of the possible environments the model can classify could be appreciated, such as pictures of highway near the sea, in which the model struggled to decide between the coast label or the highway label.
 In the future, we will try to tune the model, so in this cases it can return the two most likely classes.

 ### 2.Data Augmentation
  A work of rotating, scaling, and applying these type of transformations to the pictures in the dataset could be applied in order to increase the size of the dataset